benjreinhart/syte/README.md

 Syte is a minimalist static site generator.

-Syte takes static assets, a configuration file, and your [ejs](https://ejs.co) files and compiles them into static HTML files.
+Syte takes static assets, a configuration file, and your [ejs](https://ejs.co) or [Markdown](https://www.markdownguide.org) files and compiles them into static HTML files.

-[Markdown](https://www.markdownguide.org) is supported using the `.md.ejs` extension, which means it is first preprocessed using ejs.
+[Markdown](https://www.markdownguide.org) files are first preprocessed using ejs.
 This enables a more powerful developer experience by allowing programmatic control as well as access to the dynamic application environment from within your markdown content.

 ## Install